NEWTON SOLNEY VILLAGE PLAN – May 2022. Ratified on Friday 10th June 2022.

 4.4 Public amenities

 * The Village Hall is a vital amenity.
 The Village Hall Committee does its best to manage the hall but it needs more volunteers to assist in the hall’s maintenance and improvement.
 It is important to have a planned maintenance and improvement regime which in turn depends on regular and vibrant fund raising activities which depend critically on volunteers.
-Recent improvements include replacing all the windows in the main hall and ladies toilet, resurfacing and renewing the fencing to the tennis court, boundary gutter repairs and a kitchen refurbishment.
+Recent improvements relate to resurfacing and fencing to the tennis court, boundary gutter repairs, new windows and a kitchen refurbishment.
 The Plan calls for a sustainable Village Hall and for more volunteers from the village to become actively involved in its affairs.

 * The Village Hall should be secure at all times and consideration should be given to the provision of CCTV or other security measures.